dovecot/documentation/docs/developers/design/dcrypt.md

 3. From $P = (x,y)$ choose x as S

-4. Use $PBKDF2(SHA256, S, salt, 2000)$ to produce iv+key, and hmac seed or
+4. Use $PBKDF2(mac-algorithm, S, salt, rounds)$ to produce IV+key, and HMAC seed or AAD for encryption key decryption

-   aad
+5. Decrypt encryption key (if you are using GCM, AAD and TAG need to provided for encryption key decryption)

-5. Decrypt data
+6. Decrypt data using encryption key

 6. OUTPUT decrypted data